iconify/types/README.md

 }
 ```

 All icon properties except for `body` are optional and are represented by type `IconifyOptional`.
-Type `IconifyJSON` also extends type `IconifyOptional`, allowing all optional properties to be placed in root object.
+Type `IconifyJSON` also extends type `IconifyOptional`, allowing all optional properties to be placed in the root object.

-If icon is missing a property, look in root object for default value.
-If root object does not have default value, use global default value for that property (see list of properties and default values in "Icon format" section above).
+If an icon is missing a property, look in the root object for the default value.
+If the root object does not have the default value, use Iconify default value for that property (see list of properties and default values in "Icon format" section above).

-This allows to reduce duplication.
+Default values in the root object make it possible to reduce duplication.

 Example: